Michigan police search for remains of missing girls in decades-old cold case

 Dwyer confirmed to NBC News that officials believe the bodies of missing 17-year-old Kellie Brownlee and 15-year-old Kim Yarrow could be in the same location.
 The family of Nadine O'Dell, 16, another missing teen, said they hope her body could be found in this renewed effort.

 "I want to bring my sister home and lay her to rest.
 I don't care if it's a bone, a piece of hair, a nail.
 I don't care.
-I just want my sister," Brenda Lee Handloser, sister of Nadine O'Dell, said.
+I just want my sister," said Brenda Lee Handloser, sister of Nadine O'Dell.

 Related